Skip to main content

 Workspace .env (local overrides)

-# /my-project/.env
+# /my-workspace/.env

 GITHUB_TOKEN=ghp_project_specific_xxxxx # Overrides gateway default